 Drain off the liquid tea.
 Use a strainer to remove solid particles.
 If you

-are going to use the tea in a sprayer you need to strain liquid through a
+are going to use the tea in a sprayer for foliar feeding, strain the liquid

-Pure manure tea is too strong for your plants.
-The nitrogen content can be
+Pure manure tea is way too strong for your plants.
+The nitrogen content can

 mix 10 parts water with one part manure tea.
 This 10:1 ratio dilutes the